|"Good price and great location!"||(in 435 reviews)|

 Check-in time is 16:00 and check-out time is 12:00 at The Manhattan At Times Square Hotel.

-Yes, The Manhattan At Times Square Hotel offers free Wi-Fi.
+No, The Manhattan At Times Square Hotel does not offer free Wi-Fi.

 No, The Manhattan At Times Square Hotel does not offer free parking.